 The classroom is packed up, with bare walls and stacked-up textbooks.
 Students are eager to help clean and sort, preparing for the end of the school year.
 The teacher frantically finds activities to keep the class busy, and when all else fails, turns to a movie, the lights turned off, the room cooler without a fluorescent glare.
 Tomorrow is Field Day, and the temperature is sure to be high.
-The next day is the class picnic, and after that, the doors close for good on the 2016-17 school year.
+The next day is the class picnic, and after that, the doors close for good on this school year.

 Sound familiar?
 Many teachers will recognize this scenario, and feel a twinge of anxiety over those last few days of school, largely unstructured and definitely exhausting.
 But what if you could avoid the end of the year madness, and keep learning?
 What if the students could even have fun while they learned?
 Available at no cost, INFOhio's Camp INFOhio and IWonder Genius Hour could be just what you need to keep kids learning until the last day of school!
 Don't put away those Chrome carts yet!
 Keep the computers up and running!
 Today's post will highlight what using one day of Camp INFOhio could look like; check back tomorrow for how to implement IWonder Genius Hour.

 STEAM is science, technology, engineering, arts, and math.
 These five disciplines lend themselves well to hands-on, student-centered, and student-led learning.
 Perfect for students in fourth or fifth grade, Camp INFOhio has five days of STEAM activities planned out in sessions, much like a summer day camp.
 Each day, the students will engage in learning more about topics from each of the disciplines by reading, creating, and experimenting.
 There are even fun ideas for snack time and lunch!
 Students can work in groups, and move to stations for each of the STEAM activities.
 Here is an example of how Day 2 of Camp INFOhio might look in the classroom: